cjolowicz/blog/content/posts/hosting-a-hugo-blog-on-github-pages-with-travis-ci.md

 #### Some remarks about the CI setup

-Committing to the submodule leaves the main repository in a dirty state.
-CI never updates the main repository to point to the new commit in the submodule.
+Two remarks about the CI setup.

-It cannot, because the bot account does not have write access to the `blog` repository.
+First, note that CI never updates the `blog` repository to point to the new commit in the submodule.
+It cannot, because the bot account does not have write access to this repository.
+This means that the `blog` repository is left pointing at the initial commit of the submodule.

 This is not really an issue, because our site is deployed directly from `username.github.io`, rather than from the `blog` repository's submodule.

-Note that the deployment script force-pushes the generated content, effectively replacing `HEAD` and effacing history.
+Second, note that the deployment script force-pushes the generated content, effectively replacing `HEAD` and effacing history.
 This is no big deal, as the repository only contains generated content.

 The reason for force-pushing is somewhat subtle: As mentioned above, the submodule still points to the initial commit in the _username.github.io_